 On July 25, 2023, the Receiver served a subpoena on Kurpiers, and in response, he produced an Attorney Retainer Agreement (the "Retainer Agreement"), effective July 29, 2022.
-According to that Retainer Agreement, Brent Winters is an "Attorney" for his "Client/Defendant[,] Michael J. DaCorta."
+According to that Retainer Agreement, Brent Winters is an "Attorney" for his "Client/Defendant[.]
+Michael J. DaCorta."
 (Emphasis added.)
 As explained on prior occasions, however, Winters is also an attorney-in-fact pursuant to certain power of attorney agreements (and sometimes an attorney-at-law) for more than 400 victiminvestors.
 Determining the nature and scope of Winters' representation has been difficult because of gamesmanship and inconsistent positions.
-The Receiver has reviewed or engaged in numerous conversations with investors the Receivership and baselessly asserting that Anile and DaCorta committed no wrongdoing.
-The Receiver has found no evidence indicating that this glaring conflict of interest has been disclosed to or waived by the claimants.
+The Receiver has reviewed or engaged in numerous conversations with investors associated with Winters, and they simply do not draw or understand any distinction between an "attorney-at-law" and an "attorney-in-fact."